 The fish will use any obstruction blocking the flow near feeding areas.
 Learn where the structure blocking flows are located in higher water conditions.
 Rivers hold many areas with structure diverting or blocking the current.
 Find the spots and learn how to fish the conditions.

 In the summer, fish are active.
 They have spread out also.
 The majority of the river has suitable temperatures.
 If enough flow is present the oxygen levels will be good also.
 This is when the structure and cover combined are the keys to success.
 Find the channels, points, and drop-offs with some current.
 Look for areas with good cover including rocky shorelines, weeds, and submerged trees.
-They will hold more fish.
+They will hold the most fish.

 The fish will be on the cover during the day.
 In the evening and morning, the fish will move out for feeding cycles.
 Fish feed several times a day in the summer.
 Their metabolism is higher in warmer water.
 They need to feed more often every day.